codesnerd/craigslist-ad-scraper/README.md

 # Craigslist Ad Scraper

 ## 🧾 About the Project
-A Craigslist ad scraper built using BeautifulSoup and numpy.
-It scrapes ads from Craigslist, stores each ad in a separate file, and lets the user search from those files.
+A Craigslist ad scraper that scrapes ads from Craigslist, stores each ad in a separate file, and lets the user search from those files.

 ### Built With

-This ad scraper is built in [Python](https://python.org) using:
+This ad scraper is built in [Python](https://www.python.org/doc/) using:
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/)
 * [Numpy](https://numpy.org/doc/stable/)